The Quick Answer

 You need enough car insurance to protect your financial assets if you cause a serious accident.
 At minimum, carry liability coverage of at least $100,000 per person and $300,000 per accident for bodily injury, and $100,000 for property damage.
 If your vehicle is worth more than $5,000, add collision and comprehensive coverage.
 Always carry uninsured motorist coverage at limits matching your liability.

 State minimum coverage requirements are a legal floor, not a recommended level of protection.
 Most states require liability limits that are dangerously low relative to the actual costs of a serious accident.
-For example, many states require only $25,000 per person in bodily injury liability.
-A single trip to the emergency room can easily cost $25,000 to $50,000, and a serious accident with hospitalization, surgery, and rehabilitation can generate medical bills exceeding $100,000 to $500,000 or more.
+For example, many states require only minimum bodily injury liability limits per person that can fall far short of real medical costs.
+A single trip to the emergency room can easily cost far more than that, and a serious accident with hospitalization, surgery, and rehabilitation can generate medical bills that exceed basic state minimum limits.
 If your liability limits are too low, the injured party can sue you personally for the difference.

 The right coverage amount depends on your specific situation, including your net worth, the value of your vehicle, your risk tolerance, and your budget.
-CPK Insurance helps drivers evaluate their needs and build a policy that provides genuine protection rather than just meeting minimum legal requirements.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options and review coverage beyond minimum legal requirements.

 State Minimums vs Recommended Coverage

-Every state except New Hampshire mandates minimum levels of car insurance, but these minimums vary widely and are almost always insufficient for real-world accident scenarios.
+Every state except New Hampshire mandates minimum levels of car insurance, but these minimums vary widely and can be insufficient for real-world accident scenarios.

 State minimum liability requirements range from as low as 15/30/5 in some states (meaning $15,000 per person, $30,000 per accident for bodily injury, and $5,000 for property damage) to 50/100/25 in a few states.
 The most common minimum is 25/50/25, which provides $25,000 per person and $50,000 per accident for bodily injury, and $25,000 for property damage.

 Consider what happens when these limits are tested.
-You cause an accident that injures two people, each requiring $60,000 in medical treatment, and their vehicle worth $35,000 is totaled.
-With 25/50/25 limits, your policy pays $25,000 per person for injuries (leaving a $35,000 per person gap) and $25,000 for the vehicle (leaving a $10,000 gap).
-Your total personal exposure is $80,000, more than enough to threaten your savings, home equity, and future wages through garnishment.
+You cause an accident that injures two people, each requiring medical treatment well above the per-person limit, and their vehicle is totaled.
+With 25/50/25 limits, your policy can help pay up to the bodily injury and property damage limits, and you are responsible for the remaining balance.
+Your total personal exposure can be enough to threaten your savings, home equity, and future wages through garnishment.

 Financial advisors and insurance professionals consistently recommend liability limits of at least 100/300/100, and many suggest 250/500/100 or higher for drivers with significant assets.
-The cost difference between state minimum liability and 100/300/100 is often only $200 to $500 per year, a modest investment for dramatically better protection.
+The cost difference between state minimum liability and 100/300/100 depends on factors like your driving record, vehicle, location, and selected deductibles.
 If you own a home, have retirement savings, or earn a good income, those assets are all at risk in a lawsuit that exceeds your policy limits.

 When You Need More Coverage